taw00/howto/howto-run-an-application-from-a-usb-drive-on-linux.md

 sudo apt install bindfs
 ```

-## Insert USB stick and note the mountpoint
+## Insert USB stick and note the automount mountpoint

 For this example, the username will be `todd`